Filters which cells to draw from a given quadrille q. It accepts the following types:

 }

 The values array must contain references to the exact instances used to fill the quadrille.
-For example, if q was filled with the variable yellow, which holds the value color('lemonchiffon'), the values array must include the yellow variable itself, not a new instance created with color('lemonchiffon').
+For example, if q was filled with the variable yellow = color('lemonchiffon'), then values must include that same variable, not a new color('lemonchiffon').

 (click on canvas and press any key to randomize q)